Back to Education Allowance – Second Level

 It’s your responsibility to get a place on the course of your choice.
 Try to get your application in early.
 You must apply for BTEA before your course starts (or within 30 days of the course starting).

 You must get written confirmation that you are registered as a full-time day student from the college registrar or admission officer.
-You will not get payment of BTEA until you give this confirmation letter to the Department of Social Protection.
+You will not get payment from BTEA until you give this confirmation letter to the Department of Social Protection.
+Send your application to the section of the DSP that deals with your primary payment.

 Our work is supported by